telerik/winforms-docs/chartview/series-types/scatterline.md

 ##

 __ScatterLineSeries__ allow data represented as a line to be plotted against two linear axes.
-Each point from the line in the
-          chart is defined by two numeric values – __XValue__ and __YValue__ for the horizontal and for the vertical axis respectively.
+Each point from the line in the chart is defined by two numeric values – __XValue__ and __YValue__ for the horizontal and for the vertical axis respectively.
 This chart type is the closest resemblance of the mathematical Cartesian coordinate system.
 Next we create a simple chart with two lines:
-        #_[C#]_

 {{source=..\SamplesCS\ChartView\Series\ScatterLineSeriesForm.cs region=scatterLineSetup}}
 {{source=..\SamplesVB\ChartView\Series\ScatterLineSeriesForm.vb region=scatterLineSetup}}